hamzeh-shaghlil/terrform-task/README.md

 ### This Terraform script is used to provision AWS infrastructure based on the region variable

->   Configure the AWS Provider (AWS credentials) as vaiables from variables.tf
+>   Configure the AWS Provider (AWS credentials) as variables.

 ```
 provider "aws" {